genevate/style_guides/programming/languages/ruby/ruby.md

 ## Booleans

-- Use !! to convert an object to a boolean.
+- Avoid using `!!` to convert an object to a boolean.
 - Remove spaces after !:

         !example

 ## Characters

-- Use single quotes for a single character: `'a'`
+- Use double quotes for a single characters: `"a"`.

 ## Numbers